 Inflation Measures

-In the figure on the left, the two best known inflation measures since 1960 are displayed.
+In the figure above, the two best known inflation measures since 1960 are displayed.
 (Click on image for larger display.)
-The Consumer Price Index (CPI), the dark line has higher high and lower lows, but it rises and falls with the Personal Consumption Expenditures less energy and food (PCE Core) measure.
+The Consumer Price Index (CPI), the dark line has higher highs and lower lows than the Personal Consumption Expenditure core index, which ignores the changes in energy and food inflation.
+What possible reason is there to use an inflationary index that ignores sticker shock at the pump and the grocery store?

 Consumers in urban areas feel inflation as reflected by CPI, while the Federal Reserve Board has declared that PCE Core more accurately reflects the inflation that its monetary policies can affect.
 How so?
 The Fed Funds rate affects economic activity by easing or tightening lending; but inflation in food prices is mainly traced to weather conditions in the growing season and energy prices inflate due to foreign geopolitical decisions.